Hamilton County Energy Assistance Program

 Appointments will be available ONLY for clients that are in actual DISCONNECT (not just a disconnect reminder or notice).

-All other applications must be mailed-in or dropped off (with required documents).
+All other applications must be mailed-in, dropped off (with required documents), apply online, or applications can be submitted via email:

 Hamilton County EAP Email: firstname.lastname@example.org